Cyclone Justin: Economic

 Cyclone Justin left a devastating path of destruction that had a major economic impact.
 Its storm force winds, which reached up to 150 km/h, caused extensive damage to banana, sugar cane and pawpaw crops.
-This resulted in an overall loss of $150million to the Queensland Horticulture and Sugar Cane Industry, as these crops could no longer be exported or sold.
+This resulted in an overall loss $205 million, including $150 million to the agricultural industry.
 This also resulted in expensive prices of Bananas and Pawpaws all over the country as there was a great demand for them but not enough products.
 Cyclone Justin's storm force winds also caused severe damage to power lines, which resulted in the power being out for 36 hours.
 Consequently, many businesses could not operate and some businesses lost perishable goods due to their fridges and freezers being unable to prevent food from going off.
 All of this resulted in a loss of income.
 Unemployment was also a major consequence of Cyclone Justin's destruction.
 The destruction of crops eliminated the need for truck drivers to transport the goods and harvesters to harvest the crops.
 Other jobs were also affected such as those in tourism, as holiday-makers avoided the area until the wreckages had been cleaned up.
 On the other hand, the building industry and manufacturers flourished as the need to repair to replace goods/buildings, which had been destroyed or damaged by Cyclone Justin, was tremendously high.
 With damage to many buildings, vehicles, produce and other items, thousands of insurances claims were made.
 Some insurance premiums then rose so that the companies could cover the cost of the claims.

 Human

-The cyclone resulted in 7 fatalities; 5 people were on a yacht that sank, a woman was killed in a landslide which was triggered by the excessive rainfall, and a boy was electrocuted by a falling power line.
+The cyclone resulted in at least 2 fatalities within the state, a woman was killed in a landslide which was triggered by the excessive rainfall, and a boy was electrocuted by a falling power line.
+There were also 5 deaths that occurred when a yacht was destroyed.
 The areas affected were very close knit communities, and so, when these fatalities occurred everybody was devastated.
 This resulted in the communities being brought together by their shared experiences and underlying grief.
 Many of the other social impacts of Cyclone Justin go hand in hand with the economic ones.
 For instance, some farmers' only source of income is their crops, so when their crops were destroyed they did not have anything left.
 This devastation caused mental health crises within the community.